 Year 9 units of study include a focus on the key concepts of:

-Key Stage 4 Geography is based on a balanced framework of physical and human geography.
+Key Stage 4 Geography has been based upon a balanced framework of physical and human geography.
 It allows students to investigate the link between the two themes, and approach and examine the battles between the man-made and natural worlds.

-The GCSE exams in Geography include questions that will allow students to demonstrate their ability to: Draw together their knowledge, understanding and skills from across the full course of study.
+Finally, the GCSE exams in Geography will include questions that will allow students to demonstrate their ability to: draw together their knowledge, understanding and skills from across the full course of study.

 There will be THREE exam papers for students to sit:

 Paper 1 - Living with the Physical Environment - 1 hour 30 minutes - 88 marks - 35% of overall grade.

 Paper 2 - Challenges in the Human Environment - 1 hour 30 minutes - 88 marks - 35% of overall grade.

 Paper 3 - Geographical Applications - 1 hour 30 minutes - 76 marks - 30% of overall grade.